interRAI Leadership Advisory Board

 Nigel Millar (Deputy Chair)

-Dr Nigel Millar is the Chief Medical Officer for the Southern District Health Board.
+Dr Nigel Millar is the former Chief Medical Officer for the Southern District Health Board.
 Before then he was the CMO at Canterbury District Health Board for 10 years, where he participated in a transformational change to an integrated and connected health system.

 A Geriatrician and Internal Medicine Physician by training – Newcastle UK – he came to Christchurch in 1992.
 During ten years as Clinical Director of the Older Persons Health Service he participated in the Elder Care Canterbury initiative which created a unified and coordinated aged care community plus a series of successful improvement initiatives.